Skin-to-Skin

 Skin-to-Skin:

-• Allows for Mom and Baby to get to know each other
+• Allows for the birthing parent and baby to get to know each other

-• Helps the Mom and Baby relax after delivery
+• Helps the birthing parent and baby to relax after delivery

 • Helps boost baby’s immune system